tolomaus/brpm_content_framework/README.md

 This will allow non caught exceptions from the automation scripts to cause the step to go in problem mode.

 ## Architecture

+The BRPM Content framework is an automation platform that is built on top of BRPM.
+It allows to create, install and run what are called modules that contain automation logic that naturally belongs together.
+The framework itself provides a number of general purpose features like an automation script executor, dependency management, parameter handling, logging, etc.

 ![alt text](https://github.com/BMC-RLM/brpm_content/blob/master/architecture.png "architecture")

+The BRPM Content framework was built with the following design principles in mind, all further explained in the remainder of this document: **modularity**, **re-usability**, **testability** and **developer-friendliness**.

 ## Modularity

-One of the core concept of the framework is its modularity.
+One of the core design principles of the framework is its modularity.
 The framework itself is deliberately chosen to be very lightweight.
 The purpose is that all custom automation logic is added by means of modules.
 Modules will typically group multiple automation scripts, resource automation scripts and libraries of one specific domain and can be developed by anyone who may have an interest in creating and sharing automation logic.

 The file structure of a module is very simple:
 ```